 After several years of research, where wine aromas were compared and grouped according to their perceived olfactive similarities, the wine aroma wheel was born.

-The tasting terms are organized so that very general terms located in the centre, going to the most specific terms on the outer tier.
+The tasting terms are organized so that very general terms are located in the center, going to the most specific terms on the outer tier.

 The Wine Aroma Wheel has been used by many renowned wine education programs in North America.
 Since 2003, a French translation is available, and other languages have followed.
 Dr. Noble also developed a version for sparkling wines using the same principles, including aroma descriptors specific to this wine style.

 Sommeliers and wine experts such as Natalie Maclean have recommended the Wine Aroma Wheel as a great tasting tool.